agpavlik/Title-page/README.md

 </div>

 </br>
-Full-stack developer with a commitment to continuous professional development.
+Proficient and skilled Full-stack developer with a commitment to continuous professional development.
 I am passionate about creating intuitive web applications and enjoy diving into new engrossing projects.
 My background in business analysis, banking, and property appraisal gives me a splendid combination of skills and knowledge, enabling me to take a holistic approach to challenges.